Former Trump administration officials, from Comey to Shulkin

 David Shulkin

-Trump announced in an early evening tweet on March 28 that Secretary of Veterans Affairs David Shulkin will be replaced by "highly respected Admiral Ronny L. Jackson, MD.," who currently serves as physician to the president.

-"I am thankful for Dr. David Shulkin’s service to our country and to our GREAT VETERANS," Trump tweeted.
+Trump fired Secretary of Veterans Affairs David Shulkin on March 28 and announced his intention to replace him with Ronny Jackson, his physician.
+The president said he was “thankful” for Shulkin’s “service to our country” and veterans in a tweet.

-Robert Wilkie, the under secretary of Defense for Personnel and Readiness, will serve as acting secretary until Jackson is confirmed, Trump said.
+Robert Wilkie, the under secretary of defense for personnel and readiness, will serve as the interim secretary until Jackson is confirmed.

+After his firing, Shulkin penned a blistering op-ed for The New York Times in which he blasted the “toxic, chaotic, disrespectful and subversive” environment of Washington, D.C.

+“I have been falsely accused of things by people who wanted me out of the way,” Shulkin said.
+“But despite these politically-based attacks on me and my family’s character, I am proud of my record and know that I acted with the utmost integrity.
+Unfortunately, none of that mattered.”

 H.R.
 McMaster